-The red throated Loon is a very common visitor to the Coast Of BC.
-They only reach up to 65 cm long, and are the smallest species of all known Loon species in the wild.
+The Red-Throated Loon is a very common visitor to Vancouver Island.
+They only reach up to 65 cm long and are the smallest species of all known Loon species in the wild.
 They are very good at flying with speeds of up to almost 80 km per hour and they can fly for a very long period of time.
 They are very beautiful.

-The red throated loon is found throughout the Northern America.
+The Red-Throated Loon is found throughout Northern America.
 They live mainly along the water and will very seldom be seen on land.
 They migrate each year to the north to nest in the spring.
 They tend to stay very close to the shoreline as they migrate.